Windows 10 Installation Guide

 Once the download has completed, select "Launch".

 This will open a console window.
-Wait for installation to complete then you will be prompted to create your UNIX user account.
+Wait for installation to complete then you will be prompted to create your LINUX user account.

 Troubleshooting: Installation failed with error 0x8007007e